CraftyBIT/bomberman-May21/README.md

 Created by Richard ZhuCharles Wang, Cornell Tran, David Zeng

-A modification/PC port of the classic NES game Bomberman, modified to allowed multiplayer gameplay and updated graphics.
-In my opinion, much more fun than the original.
+A modification/PC Remake of the classic NES game Bomberman, adding dynamic multiplayer gameplay, updated graphics, and a new control system.

 Voted as Top 3 best projects of the class.

 ## To Do: